 Sometimes it’s easy to see the cause of repeated infections.
 In daycare centers, children give infections to each other.
 They drool and their noses drip.
 They touch each other and touch all the toys.
 This spreads infections.
 Some viruses can live on objects for several hours.
 As adults we have far less contact with each other’s germs, so we are less likely to catch so many infections.

 Exposure to cigarette smoke (sometimes called “passive smoking”) is another cause for runny noses and wheezing in young children.
 Passive smoking is linked to asthma in children.
 It is also a risk factor for respiratory infection in children.
 This makes it important to keep all children away from cigarette or cigar smoke.

 Structural changes in the sinuses or the eustachian tubes (connecting tubes in each ear) are a common cause of repeated infections in children.
-The term “structural changes” refers to differences in the bony parts of the skull, the sinuses and the ears.
+The term “structural changes” refers to differences in the bony parts of the skull, the sinuses, and the ears.
 These differences may be inherited.
-Some differences in body structure make it easier for that person to get infections because the normal drainage of the eustachian tube (in the ear) or sinuses (in the nose) is blocked.
+Some differences in body structure make it easier for a person to get infections because the normal drainage of the eustachian tube (in the ear) or sinuses (in the nose) is blocked.
 When the drainage is blocked, the number of bacteria grows.
 This leads to infection.
 In most children, as the head grows, drainage problems get better.
 If young children are having too many ear infections, they might need antibiotics or special ear tubes.

 Allergy and asthma can also cause repeated sinusitis (stuffy or drippy nose) and wheezing.
-Allergy can cause inflammation inside the nose that lasts for a long time.
+Allergies can cause inflammation inside the nose that lasts for a long time.
 Because of the inflammation, the normal drainage pathways of the nose and sinuses swell and get plugged up.
 Bacteria grow, causing an infection.
 Medicine is necessary to treat the cause of the infection, which is the allergy.